 Along with breathability, the Arc'teryx Proton FL excels by offering impressive range movement for high-exertion activities.
 First, it’s made with 16-percent elastane for a stretchy fit that moves with your body.
 Second, articulated elbows and gusseted underarms increase mobility and comfort.
 Given these features, I’m able to wear the Proton FL while climbing demanding 5.12 pitches without it restricting movement or riding up underneath my harness.
 And as I touch on in the Fit and Sizing section below, the Proton FL allows this freedom while still being streamlined, trim-fitting, and lightweight.

 Weather protection is not the Proton FL’s strong suit.
 When the wind really picks up or the rain starts falling, this is not a jacket that will protect you from the elements.
-It is neither windproof nor waterproof, but the combination of Fortius Air 20 shell fabric, light insulation, and a DWR coating means it provides decent protection from light wind and rain.
-That said, in high winds, we’d much rather be wearing a dedicated wind layer or even a jacket like the Outdoor Research Refuge Hybrid, which has thicker insulation in the core and highly wind-resistant fabric (borrowed from the impressive OR Whirlwind Hoody) in the arms.
-But if you do get caught off-guard in the Proton FL, the thin outer fabric and synthetic fill mean that it will dry out quickly.
+It is neither windproof nor waterproof, but the combination of Fortius Air 20 shell fabric, light insulation, and DWR coating means it provides decent protection from light wind and rain (although we’d much rather be wearing a dedicated wind shell in strong gusts).
+And on the bright side, if you do get caught off-guard in the Proton FL, the thin outer fabric and synthetic fill mean that it will dry out quickly.